stdlib-js/bundle-action/README.md

 ## Inputs

--   `pkg`: *(optional)* a string containing the name of the package to bundle.
+-   `pkg`: *(optional)* a string containing the name of the npm package to bundle.
 Defaults to the package in the current repository.

 ## License